syedakhterdev/employee-directory/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+You have to run mongoDB locally before starting the backend.

 In the project directory, you can run these comands in these in both of these olders employee-directory-frontend and employee-directory-backend:
 ### `yarn install`
 and then
 ### `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.